 “The hell are they doing?”

 Fiearius watched in horror as another blast from above crashed into the city and shook the ground beneath their feet.
-Another, a few more miles off, set off a plume of black smoke, marring the iconic view of his home city that he’d admired out of this very window for years.
+Another, a few more miles away, set off a plume of black smoke, marring the iconic view of his home city that he’d admired out of this very window for years.

 “I don’t get it,” said Leta at his side, just as shocked as he felt.
 “They’re supposed to be distracting the air forces, not attacking.
 Why are they attacking?”
 She looked over at him with a hint of desperation in her eyes, as though he could fix this, he could stop it.
 She needed him to stop it.